 Experience the reality of these other great simulations from MicroProse:

+As close to the Real Thrill of Flying as You Can Handle!!
 Challenging and Exciting Air Combat from the Modern Electronic Cockpit!!
+Exciting Speech ar Graphic Air Traffic Control Action!!